mayatavor/Sudoku/README.md

 # sudoku

+Program for solving sudoku & Program for checking is a sudoku is solved correctly

 ## Solving Sudoku

 My solving algorithm is a plan of checking lines and rows for a specific number: